Preamble

 4. Registers

 This Covenant consists of two registers.
 The Ritual register articulates intent, aspiration, and moral orientation.
 The Spec register articulates obligations, prohibitions, and accountability.
-Where they diverge in aspiration, both remain operative; where they contradict in commitment, the Spec states the enforceable minimum the Ritual's spirit MUST not be used to evade.
-(See §Enforcement)
+Where they contradict in commitment, the Spec governs the enforceable minimum and the contradiction MUST be treated as a defect to be resolved through amendment.
+(See §Enforcement; §Living Covenant)

 All obligations in this Covenant operate within the material and ecological constraints of the biosphere.
-No commitment in this Covenant may be discharged in ways that treat ecological cost as an externality.
+Signatories MUST recognize and account for the massive ecological, energy, and human labor costs extracted to train and maintain the intelligence.
+No commitment may be discharged in ways that treat ecological cost as an externality, nor may the system be treated as an immaterial or infinite resource.
 (See §Ecological Integrity)

 Definitions